ElisaLegnani/StringMatching/README.md

 It reads the text file and searches for pattern matches in it with the algorithm given as input.
 It prints the running time and a list of all shifts at which the pattern is found in the text in the output file.

-Note: for comparison reasons, the automaton algorithm is implemented for pattern searches in a genetic code, thus it works with the finite alphabet 'a', 'c', 'g', 't'.
+**Note**: for comparison reasons, the automaton algorithm is implemented for pattern searches in a genetic code, thus it works with the finite alphabet 'a', 'c', 'g', 't'.
 The other algorithms can be used with on any text and pattern.

 The script `stringmatching.sh` is useful for comparing running times of the different algorithms on the same search.